Complete intersection hyperk\"{a}hler fourfolds with respect to equivariant vector bundles over rational homogeneous varieties of Picard number one: Introduction

 Recently, Benedetti~\cite{Ben} proved that if $Z$ is a hyperk\"{a}hler fourfold which is the zero locus of a general global section of completely reducible, globally generated, equivariant vector bundles over a Grassmannian, or an isotropic (that is, orthogonal or symplectic) Grassmannian, then $Z$ is either of Beauville--Donagi type or of Debarre--Voisin type.
-This provides a classification of hyperk\"{a}hler fourfolds which are zero loci of general global sections of completely reducible equivariant vector bundles over rational homogeneous varieties of the \emph{classical} Lie groups.
-Being motivated by the above works, we classify hyperk\"{a}hler fourfolds appearing in rational homogeneous varieties of the \emph{exceptional} Lie groups.
+This provides a classification of hyperk\"{a}hler fourfolds which are zero loci of general global sections of completely reducible equivariant vector bundles over rational homogeneous varieties of the \emph{classical} Lie groups, that is, of type $A, B, C, D$.
+Being motivated by the above works, we classify hyperk\"{a}hler fourfolds appearing in rational homogeneous varieties of the \emph{exceptional} Lie groups, that is, of type $E, F, G$.
+See Table~\ref{Dynkin} for the Dynkin diagrams of type $E, F, G$.
 More precisely, we obtain the following result.

+\begin{theorem} Let $G/P$ be a rational homogeneous variety of Picard number one, where $G$ is a complex simple Lie group of exceptional type and $P \subset G$ is a maximal parabolic subgroup.
+For a completely reducible, globally generated, equivariant vector bundle $\mathcal F$ over $G/P$, if $Z \subset G/P$ is a fourfold which is the zero locus of a general global section of $\mathcal F$, then $Z$ is not hyperk\"{a}hler. \end{theorem}